uvaai/ml2/10 Module 1/30 Automation and Labour/content.md

 in automation.
 Suri counters this solution with quotes from Collins on the "fiscal crisis of the state" and this "making capitalism unsustainable".
-Neither of these really cut to the core of the many underlying problems a UBI would potentially solve, and also depends on the assumption that capitalism is the only viable economic system.
+Neither of these really cut to the core of the many underlying problems a UBI would potentially solve, and also depend on the assumption that capitalism is the only viable economic system.

 However, countering these arguments would really just change the subject to